Sales

 4. Close rate gives you a snapshot of your sales pipeline performance.
 On the other hand, the win rate gives you a snapshot of your sales performance against industry benchmarks.

-5. While both are vital metrics in sales; in the close rate vs win rate battle, close rate undoubtedly holds more importance (even though you’re not getting a win).
+5. While both are vital sales metrics; in the win rate vs close battle, close rate undoubtedly holds more importance (even though you're not getting a win).
 This is because closing a deal as won or lost is still better than having idle leads sitting in the pipeline for a long duration.

 Before you go!
 One of the best ways to cater to every stakeholder involved in the buying process is to use interactive product demos as your sales demos.
 Why?
 Because they can create a sandbox-like environment for all the different stakeholders in the buying process.
 Making it easier for salespeople to convince different stakeholders of your product's value.